DESCRIPTION

 Stop At: Umoona Opal Mine & Museum, 14 Hutchison St, Coober Pedy, South Australia 5723 Australia

-Next, travel into areas seldom seen by most tourists as we leave the sealed roads of the Stuart Highway behind us and travel on unsealed roads to one of the remotest towns in the world, William Creek.
+Next, travel into areas seldom seen by most tourists as the bus leaves the sealed roads of the Stuart Highway behind us and travels on unsealed roads to one of the remotest towns in the world, William Creek.
 On the way, travel through the largest cattle station in the world, Anna Creek.
 Gaze out at the endless horizons as we pass by the lake with the longest name in the world, Lake Cadibarrawirracanna.
 Arriving in town, set up camp and have a hearty counter meal at the heritage-listed William Creek Hotel.
-Further on, unearth a piece of Australian history as we cross the Dingo Fence.
-At 5,614 kilometres, it is the world’s longest fence and marks the entry point to the Yalata Aboriginal lands.

 Fall asleep as you count shooting stars snuggled up in your swag.